BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Experiments

 \subsubsection{Implementation Details and Evaluation Metrics}

 We employ consistent hyperparameters across all public datasets, with BEV representation grid size of $128\times128$ and resolution of 0.8 meters, providing sufficient spatial coverage for feature mapping in BEV representation.
-The correlation range is set to $11\times11$ pixels in BEV space, capturing feature matching requirements across different motion scales.
+The local correlation search range is set to $\Delta_{\text{PV}} = \Delta_{\text{BEV}} = 5$, yielding an $11\times11$ pixel correlation window in both the PV and BEV branches.
 The network is built using the PyTorch framework and trained on an NVIDIA RTX 4090 GPU using the Adam optimizer with an initial learning rate of $1\times10^{-4}$ for 100 epochs, with learning rate decay of 0.95 per epoch.

 For data augmentation, we adopt the enhanced rotation sampling strategy described in Section~\ref{subsec:enhanced_strategy}, using a 70/30 sampling ratio in favor of high-rotation pairs to ensure sufficient exposure to turning maneuvers while preventing overfitting to straight-line segments.